-He was a Ministerial appointee for six years of the Victorian Catchment Management Council and is founding Board member of Victoria Walks.
+He was a Ministerial appointee for six years of the Victorian Catchment Management Council and a founding Board member on the Victoria Walks Board.
 He has worked extensively for state, regional and local government, conducted his own consulting business for 16 years and for 12 years taught at RMIT and La Trobe universities in planning and community development.

 Jennifer Cunich has over 30 years’ experience in the business and property sectors, and is currently the Chief Executive of the Australian Institute of Architects.